-In the wake of several USA states legalising medical marijuana the American Motorcycle Safety Foundation has introduced a marijuana awareness kit to show the effects of the drug.
+In the wake of several USA states legalising or decriminalising marijuana, the American Motorcycle Safety Foundation has introduced a marijuana awareness kit to show the effects of the drug.

 The MSF says marijuana “tends to distort perception of time, space, and speed” making it dangerous for riders, as well as illegal.

 “This is especially true for motorcycle riders, who must continually make detailed assessments of complex traffic situations and make split-second decisions requiring precise rider input to navigate safely and maintain an adequate safety margin,” the organisation says.

 They previously produced an alcohol awareness kit which includes “beer goggles” that replicate the effects of being drunk.

 The new kit includes “grass goggles”, but the MSF admits they cannot truly replicate the effects of a marijuana “high”.

 “But the unique way in which it distorts perceptions causes some impairments,” they say.